EnterpriseDB/barman/doc/barman.1.d/50-switch-wal.md

     --archive
     :   Wait for one xlog file to be archived.
-        If after a defined amount of time (default: 30 seconds) no xlog file is archived, Barman will teminate with failure exit code.
+        If after a defined amount of time (default: 30 seconds) no xlog file is archived, Barman will terminate with failure exit code.
         Available also on standby servers.

     --archive-timeout *TIMEOUT*